-Activities in Malaysia - Southern Lion Sdn.
+Activities at Southern Lion Sdn.
 Bhd.

 As of June 2020, some activities have been cancelled or postponed to prevent the spread of the novel coronavirus.

 We plan to restart these activities when conditions improve and safety can be assured.